Top 10 Innovative Uses of GFRC in Modern Australian Architecture

 10. Fire-resistant Applications

-Fire-resistant Applications image
+Fire resistant Applications image

 The inherent fire-resistant properties of GFRC have made it an essential material in fire-prone regions of Australia.
 Utilised in constructing fire barriers, external cladding, and protective layers, GFRC provides added safety and peace of mind, contributing to developing safer, more resilient communities and structures in Australia’s challenging bushfire seasons.